keronian/CoCo2/README.md

 # CoCo2

 Edit: Re-did the whole board in KiCad.
-There are two versions, the vertical one that's mostly just an import from calphool's, and the second which was modified to TRY to make it compatible with the horizontal RF modulator...
-Header placement and board size are estimates based on a schematic I found online, but have not been verified.
-I also put in a 3.5mm jack for the output and wired it in so you don't have to bodge wire it.
-If someone can verify or update the pin placement, that'd be amazing.
-Ground pin is still needed as per the original, but on the horizontal one I'm trying to use a mounting screw, will do some experimentation with mounting methods.
+There are two versions, the vertical one that's mostly just an import from calphool's, and the second which was modified to make it compatible with the horizontal RF modulator... board has been verified to work, pictures will be up soon-ish.
+On the vertical one, I did put in a 3.5mm jack for the output and wired it in so you don't have to bodge wire it.
+Horizontal board is mounted by taking a solder lug, bending the tab 90 degrees, and screwing it up into the board.
+Grounding seems to work great so far, we'll see if I have issues with it backing out.
 This is the first time I've tried doing anything with KiCad, so... hopefully it's not terrible.

-https://www.digikey.com/en/mylists/list/GH709EISJW - This is the parts list I used for the older vertical version of the board, except I updated the transistors to make sure they were options that would be available, and I added the audio jack that should fit the footprint I had on the board.
+https://www.digikey.com/en/mylists/list/GH709EISJW - This is the parts list for the board, with the updated transistors to make sure they were options that would be available and an audio jack that should fit the footprint I had on the board.

 ## February 8, 2020